pensjonatus/flash-fiction/blog/flash-fiction.md

 ---
-title: 'Flash Fiction'
+title: Flash Fiction
 date: '2014-11-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a slow day in non-fiction writing class.
 The professor had prepared a